 Our early childhood education work is national but with a specific focus on Queensland.

-Download a brochure to read more about our early childhood education work (362 KB, PDF).
+Download a brochure to read more about our early childhood education work (1.3 MB, PDF).

 Our current work in early childhood education

 Building evidence: new research projects

 Evidence for Learning is in the process of commissioning two independent research projects on promising initiatives and practices in early childhood education and the transition to primary school.
 All findings will be publicly reported in plain English.

 In July 2019, Evidence for Learning released the initial version of its free, online summary of global education research via the Early Childhood Education Toolkit (ECE Toolkit).
 The ECE Toolkit is designed to support educators who are making decisions about how to improve outcomes for children.
 The ECE Toolkit summarises 12 approaches in terms of the: